SocialQu/Branding/content/twitter/Landing Site Copywriting Guide.md

 * Reinforce the importance of the problem you solve.
 * Compare your product against other solutions.
 * Share what you love about the product.

+## 7. The mystical value proposition

+*A value proposition is a quality (adjective) plus a benefit to your user.*

+Brainstorm some ideas.
+For my newsletter, these are the top 3:

+* Meet your ideal customers.
+* Write more engaging content.
+* Save time with better information.